openstack-archive/os-log-merger/README.rst

 ~~~~~~~~~~~

 This tool is not able to properly (or meaningfully) merge logs if your servers
-are not time synced to a common source.
+are not time synced to a common time source.

 This is a naive implementation, not smart at all, instead of runtime comparing
 input dates as they come from log files, we create a big memory list with